 Mary Ann has worked in a variety of organizations from asset management and investment firms to nonprofits.
 She has held senior finance, accounting, and audit positions at Barclays Global Investors, Wells Fargo Bank, Bank of the West, and Bank of America.
 Most recently, she also served as Director of Finance and Interim Chief Administrative Officer at the Gordon & Betty Moore Foundation.
 Mary Ann is committed to integrity in financial reporting, and has a particular interest in creating incentives to encourage sustainable business behavior through transparency and disclosure.

-Mary Ann holds an active CPA license, with experience in public accounting at Arthur Andersen & Co.
+Mary Ann holds an inactive CPA license, with experience in public accounting at Arthur Andersen & Co.
 She graduated Magna Cum Laude from the University of Colorado with a degree in Accounting, and is an active member of the American Institute of CPA’s, the California Society of CPA’s, and the Financial Women’s Association of San Francisco.
 She currently serves on the Board of Directors of New Resource Bank in San Francisco.

 Connie Lee, CFA, CAIA, is a Senior Vice President and Investment Consultant at Callan LLC, an employee-owned investment consulting firm advising on more than $2 trillion in assets.
 Connie works primarily with retirement plans as well as nonprofits on strategic planning and implementation, investment manager review, performance evaluation, and continuing education.
 Connie received a BA in Applied Mathematics from the University of California, Berkeley.
 She is a holder of the right to use the Chartered Financial Analyst® designation and has earned the right to use the Chartered Alternative Investment Analyst designation.
 Connie is a member of the CFA Institute and the CFA Society of San Francisco.